The Best Flowers for Bees To Plant In Your Gardens

 • Height – New England asters and New York Asters grow 36-60″ while Tatarian aster grows 72-96″

-New York Aster Flowers on White Background.
+New York Aster Flowers.

 Phlox